vidjil/vidjil/doc/vidjil-algo.md

                               for large clones, use a sample of the longest and highest quality reads to compute the consensus sequence (instead of a random sample) --min-coverage-consensus FLOAT=0.5
-                              minimal percent of the maximal coverage that is admissible to build the consensus sequence
+                              minimal ratio of agreement among reads that is admissible to build the consensus sequence
 ```

 The `-r/--ratio` options are strong thresholds: if a clone does not have